joshuaFordyce/Josh-Blog/src/content/blog/jan2025post.md

 Docker Compose:
-	Docker compose is a tool offered by Docker to allow applications to run using multiple containers.
-You can manage networks, volumes and services in a single yaml config file.
-The compose file is a yaml config file.
-The key commands for docker-compose are “docker-compose up” to start the services defined, “docker-compose down” for stopping the services, “docker-compose logs” grabs the output of your running containers, “docker-compose ps” is how you grab the services that you have running.
+	Docker-Compose is a tool offered by Docker to allow applications to run using multiple containers.
+With Docker-Compose, You're able to manage several different infrastructure components such as networks, volumes, and services in a single yaml config file.
+There are four key bash terminal commands for working with Dockerfiles.
+The first command is a“docker-compose up” to start the services defined in your dockerfile.
+The second command is  “docker-compose down”  which we use to stop the services once they're already running.
+The third command is “docker-compose logs <target-container-name> ” and it prints the logs of the target container.
+The fourth command is “docker-compose ps” and it allows us to print the services that you have running.

 Here is an example:
 ```